 The outside deck is wonderful to sit on and there is a water mister ensuring that you are quite comfortable in the summer months.
 The deck overlooks the square and the interior is cool and very inviting.

-And … go on a Saturday night to experience Greek dancing and plate breaking
+And … go to Pappas Restaurant on a Saturday night to experience Greek dancing and plate breaking

 Telephone Number: 011 884 9991